IvanArkhipov1999/Martos/examples/rust-examples/xtensa-esp32/wifi/README.md

 # Rust example for xtensa esp32 architecture

-Presented here is a straightforward 'Hello world' Rust example utilizing Martos.
+Presented here is a straightforward Rust example utilizing Martos with wifi usage.

-Within the setup function, the phrase 'Setup hello world!' is printed once.
-Additionally, within the loop function, the phrase 'Loop hello world!' along with the counter value is printed fifty times.
+A broadcast signal is periodically sent, and is also informed about the receipt of a broadcast signal from other microcontrollers.

 ## How to install dependencies